Biographies of Fr Alfred Hope Patten

 published Alfred Hope Patten: his life and times in pictures, which

-contained the overflow of photographs from the biography.)
-At this
+contained the overflow of photographs from the biography.
+This book

 After Fr Patten died in 1958 tributes appeared in journals and newspapers in